-The broke uni student’s cheat sheet to eating affordably - Honi Soit
+Hacks to eating well on a budget - Honi Soit

 So, with the government doing nothing to help us out, I present to you a cheat’s guide to good food on campus, meal-prep style.
 Take it from one hungry USyd student to another.

-Lunch boxes — For all you first-time foodies out there, to make this BYO thing work you’ll need to invest in a lunchbox, a few plastic containers of different sizes, and a small ice brick.
+For all you first-time foodies out there, to make this BYO thing work you’ll need to invest in a lunchbox, a few plastic containers of different sizes, and a small ice brick.
 If it’s pink with love-hearts and comes with a matching drink bottle, even better.
 I wonder what colour Mr Morrison’s lunchbox is?
 Better ask Jenny.

-Veges — Another must is to prepare your vegetables over the weekend (or whenever you have free time).
+Another must is to prepare your vegetables over the weekend (or whenever you have free time).
 This makes them a more accessible option for when life gets busy.
 There is nothing more therapeutic than pottering away in the kitchen for an hour on a Sunday chopping veggies, or coating them in a mix of herbs and spices, and roasting them in the oven.
 Even better, select a packet of frozen veggies, which cook up just the same, but are a nutritious, budget alternative to the fresh kind that won’t ever be discovered as a mouldy mess in the back corner of your fridge.

-‘Killer Dressing’ — A staple in my meal prep repertoire, which combines olive oil, mustard, honey and lemon juice, shaken (not stirred) in an old pesto sauce jar.
+A staple in my meal prep repertoire, which combines olive oil, mustard, honey and lemon juice, shaken (not stirred) in an old pesto sauce jar.
 This liquid-gold is best served over your roasted vegetables, packet rice, or a tin of tuna or chickpeas.
 If you’re feeling fancy, or enjoy making fellow studiers jealous, I’ve been known to heat up this stellar combo at the microwaves in Social Sciences, transforming what can be a fresh summer salad into a hearty winter winner.

 Approx. $4/ salad serve

-‘A $2.85 roll’— Yep, that’s the price of six crusty long rolls from any regular supermarket.
+Yep, that’s the price of six crusty long rolls from any regular supermarket.
 To elevate the humble roll, make a budget-take on a Vietnamese classic Banh Mi by layering a combination of your pre-prepared veggies (carrot, cucumber, lettuce etc.), and topping with shredded barbecued chicken, your killer dressing, and a good squeeze of mayo.

 Approx. $5.80/ roll

-‘Baking for the non-baker’— If you’re more of a snacker, try prepping some cheesy mite scrolls.
-Roll out a dough of flour, milk, and butter, spread with vegemite and grated cheese, then cut into scrolls and cook in a moderate oven until golden.
+If you’re more of a snacker, or veges are not your thing, try prepping some cheesy mite scrolls.
+To make your sticky dough, combine 2 cups of flour, 80ml milk, and 50g butter with your hands.
+Once rolled out, spread the dough with a thick layer of vegemite and grated cheese.
+Then roll up the dough so it forms a long cylinder shape, cut into 2cm discs, and cook in a moderate oven until golden and crispy.
 Paired with a piece of whatever fruit is on special that week, these scrolls double as nutritious public-transport-friendly brekky too.

 Approx. $12/ batch, <$1/ scroll